Jujeh kabab

-It is sometimes spelled as Joojay kebob or Joojeh kabab.
-Often served on chelo rice or wrapped in lavash bread, both of which are staples in the Iranian cuisine.
+It is sometimes spelled as Joojeh kabab.
+Often served on chelo rice or wrapped in lavash bread, both of which are staples in the Persian cuisine.
 The former is more often served in restaurants and elaborate parties such as wedding receptions while the latter is often eaten in domestic settings, kebab joints and picnics or packed for road trips.
 Other optional components include grilled tomatoes, peppers (grilled or raw), fresh lemons or other vegetables.